machanism-org/machai/ghostwriter/src/site/markdown/act.md

 If you omit the act name (or pass an empty act), Ghostwriter uses `help`.

-## Built-in Acts (`src/main/resources/acts`)
+## Built-in acts (`src/main/resources/acts`)

 ### assembly

-Implements user tasks by using recommended libraries described as Bindex JSON.
+Uses library recommendations (Bindex) to help implement a task.

-Use it when you want Ghostwriter to pick libraries for you (via Bindex), retrieve detailed library metadata, and build your solution using those libraries rather than starting from scratch.
+Use it when you want Ghostwriter to select and apply third-party libraries instead of building everything from scratch (for example: “pick the best logging library”, “integrate an HTTP client”, etc.).

 ### code-doc

-Adds or updates documentation comments in source code (for example Javadoc, docstrings, or XML comments).
+Adds or updates documentation comments in source code.

-Use it when you want better in-code documentation without changing program behavior.
+Use it when you want better in-code documentation (Javadoc/docstrings/XML comments) without changing program behavior.

 ### commit

-Automates committing changes by checking version control status, grouping changes, generating commit messages, and running the commit commands.
+Groups local changes and helps commit them using version control commands.

-Use it when you want guided, automated commits that follow the project’s historical commit style.
+Use it when you want an automated workflow for staging and committing changes with sensible commit messages.

 ### grype-fix

 Fixes dependency vulnerabilities reported by Grype by updating dependencies, rebuilding, and documenting the changes.

-Use it when you can run (or provide) Syft/Grype results and want a streamlined vulnerability remediation workflow.
+Use it when you have Grype results (or can run Syft + Grype) and want a streamlined dependency remediation workflow.

 ### help

-Explains Acts, lists available acts, and helps you understand act settings and inheritance.
+Explains what acts are, lists available acts, and helps interpret act configuration and inheritance.

-Use it when you are new to Acts or want to inspect how a particular act is configured.
+Use it when you are new to acts or want to understand how a particular act is configured.

 ### release-notes